junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Ensuring Terminated Providers are Removed from Medicaid and CHIP Act”.
+This Act may be cited as the “Ensuring Removal of Terminated Providers from Medicaid and CHIP Act”.

 ## § 2.
 Increasing oversight of termination of Medicaid providers